 Oak: Hottest and Longest-Lasting

 When deciding what kind of wood to burn in your fireplace, oak is probably the top choice.
+Many people consider it the best indoor wood fireplace species.
 This is because oak burns the longest and produces the most heat out of all the different kinds of hardwood.

 One cord of oak firewood produces around 29 million BTUs.
 That’s equal to burning 200-250 gallons of fuel oil!
 So, if you choose oak for your fireplace, your house will stay warm throughout the winter.

 Because of the density of oak wood, it also burns for a very long time.
-So, oak will give you the best and longest burn for your money.
+Oak will give you the best and longest burn for your money.
 You could heat your home for an entire night without using many logs!

 Oak also saves time and money due to how plentiful it is throughout Northern Illinois and Southern Wisconsin.
 You will almost always be able to get a cord or two of oak kiln-dried firewood that’s perfect for warming your home during the cold season.